jaydenw4157/github-tutorial/README.md

 ---
 ## Initial Setup
-Git init is used when your first create a repository using git to initialize git in your newly made repository.
+_Your not teaching commandline, Your teaching git and GitHub Assume they already know it_ Git init is used when you first create a repository using Git.
+To initialize Git in your newly made repository.
 To use git init, you:
 1. Create a repository using `mkdir repo-name`
 2. Use `cd repo-name` to go into your new repository